ISAITB/docs-tdl/source/testsuite/index.rst

 Specifying a test suite's actors in this way could be interesting if you want to be able to manage the actors' information through the GITB software's user interface without being concerned with keeping their definitions up to date in test suites.
 This would avoid for example an unwanted case where an actor's information is updated through the user interface but gets reset when a new version of a test suite gets uploaded where the change was not reflected.
-The only things you need to ensure are that the specification's actors are already defined before you start uploading test suites and you never change their
+The only points you need to ensure are that the specification's actors are already defined before you start uploading test suites and that you don't change their
 ID.